 Back to pancakes, I was inspired to make a lectin-free, grain-free, dairy-free version of the Finnish pancakes: pinaattiletut when I saw the recipe in the book.
 They were quite simple: flour, milk, eggs, spinach.
 Not only I replaced the wheat flour with cassava and almond flours, but I added way more spinach.
 The milk was replaced with a mix of full fat coconut and hemp milk; you can use only one if you wish, I wanted the fat of the coconut milk but I didn’t want the taste to be overpowered by coconut, hence I mixed in some original, unsweetened hemp milk.

 It took me few trials until I found the right quantity of flour; if not enough flour they’ll be too soft.
 Mine came out perfect in the end, but you might need to make your own adjustments.
-Collagen is is necessary but it’s a nice nutritional boost for these pancakes.
+Collagen is necessary but it’s a nice nutritional boost for these pancakes.
 I use Premium Marine Collagen from Further Foods.
-You can use code ‘CREATIVEINMYKITCHEN10‘ for a 10% off on your first purchase or get it here on Amazon.
+You can get it here on Amazon.

 When it comes to toppings, even if they are savory pancakes, I like them with warm blueberries (I use wild frozen blueberries and bring them to a boil in a sauce pan).
 But you can get creative and use them the way you feel.
 I also eat the leftovers, cold, just as they are or next to another meal.
 They also make a nice lunchbox addition.